- Private Guide ―

-The topic is chosen, the information is studied, the story plan is ready, so it's time to plot a route.
+The topic is chosen, the information is studied, and the story plan is ready, so it's time to plot a route.
 After all, showing on the ground is the most important part of a tour.
 Without it, your event turns into a lecture.
 What exactly needs to be done?

 According to the chosen topic, tourists can see: